Internet addiction disorder: Motivational interviewing

 Other psychosocial treatment therapies include reality therapy, Naikan cognitive psychotherapy, group therapy, family therapy, and multimodal psychotherapy.

 Medication

 IAD may be associated with a co-morbidity, so treating a related disorder may also help in the treatment of IAD.
 When individuals with IAD were treated with certain antidepressants, the time online was reduced by 65% and cravings of being online also decreased.
 The antidepressants that have been most successful are selective serotonin reuptake inhibitors (SSRIs) such as escitalopram and the atypical antidepressant bupropion.
 A psychostimulant, methylphenidate, was also found to have beneficial effects.
 However, the available evidence on treatment of IAD is of very low quality at this time and well-designed trials are needed.

+12-step recovery programs

+Gaming Addicts Anonymous, founded in 2014 is a 12-step program focused on recovery from computer gaming addiction.

+Internet and Technology Addicts Anonymous (ITAA), founded in 2017, is a 12-step program supporting users coping with the problems resulting from compulsive internet and technology use.
+Some common sub-addictions include smartphone addiction, binge watching addiction, and social media addiction.
+There are face-to-face meetings in some cities.
+Telephone / online meetings take place every day of the week, at various times (and in various languages) that allow people worldwide to attend.

+Similar to 12-step fellowships related to behavioral addictions, such as Overeaters Anonymous, Workaholics Anonymous, or Sex and Love Addicts Anonymous, most members do not define sobriety as avoiding all technology use altogether.
+Instead, most ITAA members come up with their own definitions of abstinence or problem behaviors, such as not using the computer or internet at certain hours or locations or not going to certain websites or categories of websites that have proven problematic in the past.
+They refer to these problematic behaviors as "bottom lines".
+In contrast, "top lines" are activities, both online and offline, they can do to enhance self esteem without falling into compulsive use.
+"Middle lines" are behaviors that may be OK sometimes, but can lead to bottom lines if a user is not careful.
+Meetings provide a source of live support for people, to share struggles and victories, and to learn to better function in life once less of it is spent on problematic technology use.